 - Bodily injury, such as medical bills, funeral costs, long-term care, etc.

-The problem with having a rebuilt car is that you may be unable to get full coverage.
-This complete insurance package includes collision and comprehensive.
-These coverages protect you from the following:
+The problem with having a vehicle with a rebuilt title is that you may be unable to get full coverage.
+This complete insurance package includes collision and comprehensive, which protect you from the following:

 - Natural disasters